 Citrus Shrimp Ceviche

 This shrimp ceviche is a Mexican-inspired recipe with a California citrus flair.
-It’s amped up with oranges and grapefruit, along with red onion, cucumber, jalapeno and cilantro for a bright, light and delicious shrimp ceviche recipe.
+It’s amped up with oranges and grapefruit, along with red onion, cucumber, jalapeno, and cilantro for a bright, and delicious shrimp ceviche recipe.

-In the spirit of spring and Cinco de Mayo, I’ve got a Mexican-inspired dish for you, but this one’s got a bit of California flair.
+In the spirit of spring, I’ve got a Mexican-inspired dish for you, but this one’s got a bit of California flair.

-With all the juicy, fresh citrus at the market, I just couldn’t pass on the opportunity to toss some oranges and grapefruit into a traditional shrimp ceviche.
-It’s a new spin on a classic.
-And I think you’re gonna love it.
+With all the juicy, fresh citrus at the market, I just couldn’t pass on the opportunity to toss some oranges and grapefruit into a traditional ceviche recipe with shrimp.
+It’s a new spin on a classic, and and I think you’re gonna love it.